Physiological ICSI (PICSI)

 In the PICSI procedure, the Embryologist will only use mature sperm to inject directly into mature eggs.
 Following the PICSI, the injected eggs are incubated overnight and assessed the following morning for evidence of fertilisation.
 The average fertilisation rate following PICSI is similar to ICSI and IVF, with 60-70% of injected eggs fertilising normally following PICSI.

-For further information, please visit the HFEA website:
+For further information, please visit the HFEA website on PICSI: